ArnoVel/brevifolia-hugo-forestry/content/blog-posts/self-reliance.md

 This assume the branch is already known.
 If someone tells you the branch / you know the branch name but the above command does not work, do the following (works for gerrit)

     $ git pull --rebase <branch-name>

+At this point, all your local modifications should disappear.
+This is not a problem, only a way to prepare for the most important step: **merging**.

+### Merging both versions

+Your changes are stashed, the only thing needed to apply those is the command

+    $ git stash pop

+After this command, you'll usually have issues with files which are different on the remote than in your machine: you should now go through the merging process.
+To do so, make sure you have some merge-related tool such as **Meld** ([https://meldmerge.org/](https://meldmerge.org/ "meld")) to solve the issues.